odin/get_running_processes/README.md

     processes = GetRunningProcesses.collect_processes

-The last process will always be 'ps -ef'

-    processes.last.include?('ps -ef')

 The format of the output of 'ps -ef' is as follows:

     UID        PID  PPID  C STIME TTY          TIME CMD